 European Fire Ants

-The European fire ant, Myrmica rubra, was first recorded in BC in 2010 and has since been confirmed in several isolated locations in Vancouver, North Vancouver, Burnaby, Richmond, Chilliwack, and Victoria.
+The European fire ant, Myrmica rubra, was first recorded in BC in 2010 and has since been confirmed in several isolated locations in Vancouver, North Vancouver, Burnaby, Richmond, Chilliwack, Victoria and Courtenay.
+The fire ant is likely to occur in other neighbouring municipalities.
 The species is native to Europe and Asia and was first introduced to eastern North America in the 1900s.
 Over the past ten years it has become a significant pest in a number of states in the US and Canadian provinces.

 European fire ants prefer moist environments, making irrigated lawns and gardens on the West Coast of BC an ideal place to become established.

 If you think you have European fire ants on your property the first thing you should do is confirm their identity.
 Some native species of ant look similar or may behave in a similar way so it's important to confirm which species you have before attempting any control methods.
-Thompson Rivers University and the Provincial Ministry of Agriculture are able to provide this service free of charge, all you need to do is collect some samples and ship them to one of two locations.
+Identification services are provided free of charge, all you need to do is collect some samples and ship them to one of three locations.

 Public submissions of ant samples will be useful for establishing how widespread this species is in BC and could help determine the best options for control.
 Your personal information as well as the exact location of any positively identified fire ant colonies will be kept confidential.
 However, a list of regions or municipalities where fire ants have been confirmed may be made public in order to facilitate outreach and control activities.

-On June 26th, 2012 a planning session was held in Burnaby, BC for governments on the invasive European fire ant, Myrmica rubra.
-The planning session involved learning about the biology and distribution of M. rubra, as well as current control methods.
-The planning session has initiated a Joint Action Plan for communication between key stakeholders to address the growing public and biological concern towards fire ants.
+Two workshops were held with governments and stakeholders on the invasive European fire ant, Myrmica rubra.
+The first planning session in June 2012 involved learning about the biology and distribution of M. rubra, as well as current control methods.
+The planning session initiated a Joint Action Plan for communication between key stakeholders to address the growing public and biological concern towards fire ants.

 I think I have fire ants on my property, what should I do?